For both those new or familiar with meditation, the Calm app can help you relieve stress, anxiety and insomnia in minutes...

 Another clever thing they do is, as well as offering one-off meditations, have a series of meditations that act like courses on a particular topic (I really enjoyed "The Confidence Series").
 For those who love to journal, there is a handy "How are you feeling?" quiz to fill out.

-- Journaling for beginners: the best way to journal
+- Journaling for beginners: the best way to get into journaling

 That’s the thing—even if you’re working from home alone, checking into the app feels somewhat like a problem shared (and therefore a problem halved).
 The broad range of specific content made this incredibly easy to do.
 But equally, with the focus on "Mental Fitness" in addition to issues like depression and insomnia, it rebranded in my mind that meditation isn’t just one activity to invest time in when you’ve reached an anxious, breaking point, but rather something to be checked into on a daily basis.